 WordPress Author Role

-Authors are similar to contributors, but with more autonomy.
-They have full control over their own content, including the ability to create, publish, edit, and delete their own posts.
-Unlike contributors, authors can also add files to their content, and edit comments left on their posts.
-However, they cannot modify or delete posts by other users, or change site settings.
+Authors are similar to contributors but with more autonomy.
+They have complete control over their content, including creating, publishing, editing, and deleting the posts they make.
+Unlike contributors, authors can also add files to their content and edit comments left on their posts.
+However, they cannot modify or delete posts by other users or change site settings.
+This role provides just the right amount of access for frequent writers.

-This role is ideal for team members whose primary job is content creation. authors are trusted to publish their own content and change or delete it if necessary, so it’s best not to assign the role to creators outside your team or organization.
+Best For: This role is ideal for team members whose primary job is content creation.
+Authors are trusted to publish their own content and change or delete it if necessary, so it's best only to assign it to creators within your team or organization.

 Access level: Moderate